 Jennifer Lopez wears many hats.
 Dancer, singer, queen of the rom-com, TV talent competition judge, beauty icon, mom of twins, bae to A-Rod, wellness influencer.
 The list goes on.
-And today, on Jenny from the Block's 50th birthday, her career is showing no signs of slowing down.
-According to Forbes, J.Lo has earned $43 million so far this year alone.
+And this Sunday, she's headlining the Super Bowl halftime show with none other than Shakira.
+According to Forbes, J.Lo earned over $43 million last year alone.
 And below, we're breaking down the Bronx superstar's prolific career and the big bucks she has deservedly raked in along the way.

 Jennifer Lopez got her start as a dancer on In Living Color in 1991, before going on to work as a backup dancer for Janet Jackson — which she quickly parlayed into an acting career.
 For her starring breakout role in 1997's Selena, she reportedly earned $1 million, after which she became the highest-paid Latina actress in Hollywood history with her role in Out of Sight.
 The dozens of films she has starred in, from The Wedding Planner to The Back-up Plan to last year's Second Act, have altogether reportedly grossed nearly $3 billion.

 Her music career lifted off simultaneously alongside her acting career with the release of her first album in 1999, On the 6, which went platinum within weeks of its debut.
 Her second album, J.Lo, hit number one on the pop charts, and she has since released six more studio albums.
 By 2018, she had sold 80 million records worldwide and 40 million albums.
 She is also the first woman to have both a number-one album and film — J.Lo and The Wedding Planner — in the same week.